Brief History of Japanese Knot Tying

 Whatever your experience level is, you should never neglect safety rules.
 It will help you to avoid any severe damage and health issues.

-• Come up with a safe word.
-Once you understand that you feel uncomfortable or that your sex play is going in the wrong direction, you can stop your partner from moving to the next stage.
+- Come up with a safe word.
+Once you understand that you feel uncomfortable or that your play is going in the wrong direction, you can stop your partner from moving to the next stage.

-• Discuss the process with your partner before you get into the erotic play.
-It's important to ensure that both of you have the same expectations and see the process in the same way.
+- Discuss the process with your partner before you get into the rope play.
+It’s important to ensure that both of you have the same expectations and see the process in the same way.

-• Be aware that rope tops must know the basic anatomy.
-If you are responsible for tying, you should understand where the main nerve paths (brachial plexus, radial nerve, ulnar nerve, median nerve) are located.
-It will allow you to ensure proper rope placement and avoid the adverse effect of compression.
+- Be aware that rope tops must know the basic anatomy.
+It will allow you to ensure proper rope placement and avoid the adverse effects of compression.

-Some people see shibari as a kinky sex option.
+Some people see shibari as a fun hobby.
 Others believe that shibari must be practiced with romantic partners only.
-But in fact, shibari is much more than that - it's a unique, authentic experience that doesn't have to be purely sexual or romantic.
+But in fact, shibari is much more than that – it’s a unique, authentic experience that doesn’t have to be purely flirty or romantic.

-You can feel aroused by body awareness without any additional sexual stimulation.
+You can feel aroused by body awareness without any additional stimulation.
 You can share this experience with someone you barely know and still enjoy the intimacy.
-So if you want to try something new and brighten up your life, shibari rope bondage might be something you are looking for.
+So if you want to try something new and brighten up your life, shibari rope art might be something you are looking for.

 Interesting fact: Shibari can be beneficial for women’s and men’s health.
 When it’s practiced in a safe way, it helps to reduce physiological stress.